 Barry’s medical skills were unprecedented.
-He was a very skilled surgeon, the first to perform a successful caesarean section were both the mother and child survived.
-He was also dedicated to social reform, speaking out against the sanitary conditions and mismanagement of barracks, prisons and asylums.
+He was a very skilled surgeon, the first to perform a successful caesarean section where both the mother and child survived.
+He was also dedicated to social reform, speaking out against the unsanitary conditions and mismanagement of barracks, prisons and asylums.
 During his 10-year stay, he arranged for a better water system for Cape Town.
 As a doctor, he treated the rich and the poor, the colonists and the slaves.

 Barry’s next posting was to Mauritius in 1828 where he butted heads with a fellow army surgeon who had him arrested and court-martialed on a charge of “conduct unbecoming of the character of an Officer and a Gentleman.”
 He was found not guilty.
 Barry moved wherever his service was needed, continuing to climb the ranks as he traveled the world.
 In 1857, he reached the rank of Inspector General in charge of military hospitals—equivalent to Brigadier General.
 In that position, he continued his fight for proper sanitation, also arguing for better food and proper medical care for prisoners and lepers, as well as soldiers and their families.